LukeSavage1306/Windlass-Remote-Chain-Counter-and-SignalK-Feed/README.md

 ![Board](https://github.com/LukeSavage1306/Windlass-Remote-Chain-Counter-and-SignalK-Feed/blob/main/WindlassPCB.JPG)

 The current design should work for a Quick or Lofrans anchor chain relay and chain sensor (which looks like a simple reed relay triggerd from a magnet).
 Connection details  for a Quick windlass/counter can be found here: https://www.quickitaly.com/resources/downloads_qne-prod/1/CHC1203_IT-EN-FR_REV001A.pdf

+To send data to SignalK you need to define a UDP connection by .......[to be completed]